Rail transport in Uruguay: Passenger services

-Regular passenger services are operated between Montevideo and Veinticinco de Agosto (63 km) since August 26, 1993 (previously all regular passenger services were withdrawn on January 2, 1988).
-One daily train was extended to San José de Mayo (96 km from Montevideo) on January 15, 2007, and other was extended from Veinticinco de Agosto to Florida (109 km from Montevideo) on January 2, 2008.
-Another line, which operates between Montevideo and Estacion Ingeniero Victor Sudriers in Empalme Olmos, was reopened on December 15, 2005 (44 km).
-Commuter services from Montevideo to Pando and Sudriers, which had been withdrawn in May 2012, were reintroduced on October 1, 2018, with initially one service a day running to Montevideo in the morning and returning in the evening.
+The Tacuarembó-Rivera rail line in northern Uruguay is currently the only section in Uruguay where passenger trains are in operation.

 Renovation plans

 The state railway administration AFE has announced that starting January, 2010, 377 km of track will be renewed on the Pintado – Rivera railway of the central main line.
 The contract for the repair of railways covers in particular the section from Pintado (Florida) and Chamberlain (Tacuarembó) based on the change of wooden ties, and from there to Rivera on the border with Brazil, part of the international branch located along the border with the city of Santana do Livramento, in Rio Grande do Sul, Brazil using rail supplied by Russia given in lieu of a debt and wooden ties imported from Paraguay.
 The programme will cost US$30m.